SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Objects/UD_APIs_ApiDefinition.md

 ### SecuritySettings

-The `SecuritySettings` property can be used to describe what tokens can be used to access the API.
+The `SecuritySettings` property can be used to describe which tokens can be used to access the API.
 It has the following property:

 |Property         |Type                      |Description|
 |-----------------|--------------------------|-----------|